Natchaponsor/trading-dashboard/README.md

 # Trading Dashboard

-A trading journal web app for monitoring and evaluating trading performance — dashboard, trade log, trade detail, calendar heatmap, and analytics, all cross-filterable in real time.
+A vibe-coded trading dashboard web app for monitoring and evaluating trading performance.

 - **Almost entirely client-side.** Trades are seeded on first load and persisted only in `localStorage`.
 No login, no accounts.
 - **One server touchpoint:** `app/api/quote/route.ts`, a stateless proxy for live public stock quotes (Yahoo Finance).
 It relays prices only — it never sees or stores trade data.